joshday/TokenIterators.jl/README.md

 [![Build Status](https://github.com/joshday/TokenIterators.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/joshday/TokenIterators.jl/actions/workflows/CI.yml?query=branch%3Amain)

-TokenIterators.jl provides tools for building TokenIterators, with a few built-ins.
+TokenIterators.jl provides easy syntax for writing lexers/tokenizers, with a few built-ins.
 It's super fast and easy to use.

 > [!IMPORTANT]
-> This package is not designed for validating syntax.
-Iterators can have odd behavior with ill-formmed data.
+> - This package is not designed for validating syntax.
+> - There's no guarantee that a token is the "smallest meaningful unit"

 ## Usage